brownsys/paralegal-osdi-2025-artifact/README.md

 platform from the
 [releases
 page](https://github.com/github/codeql-cli-binaries/releases/tag/v2.19.3) and
 unzip the archive.
 You will need this path later to run the evaluator.
-One way to store it is to set an alias.
-For example on linux you may consider this set of instructions:

 ```bash
 wget https://github.com/github/codeql-cli-binaries/releases/download/v2.19.3/codeql-linux64.zip